 Aside from the soreness and pain, you’ll feel that your teeth feel loose.
 This is normal, as your teeth have to loosen up a bit before the braces can safely move them into the right position.
 Once the teeth reach their intended position with the proper alignment, you won’t feel your teeth being loose.

 Sometimes, some patients will eat something that doesn’t fully damage their appliance but may create some problems.
 The wires and bands on your braces may come loose, and if that happens, you should contact us at your earliest convenience to check and repair the orthodontic appliance.
 Try to save any pieces that come off so we may take a look at them.

 Any loose wires poking the inside of your cheeks don’t have to remain so.
 A temporary and DIY fix is simple when you use the back of a spoon or any other blunt object, such as an eraser at the back of a pencil, to carefully push and tuck the wire back into place.
-Likewise, you can put some orthodontic wax over the wire to keep it from poking at you.
-It’s important these wires and bands remain in their correct positions to make your treatment as efficient as possible.
+Likewise, you can put some orthodontic wax over the wire to keep it from poking at your cheek or tongue.
+These wires and bands must remain in their correct positions to make your treatment as efficient as possible.

-It’s also possible your brackets come off due to leftover food pieces in your mouth or a wrong choice of food.
+It’s also possible your brackets come off due to leftover food pieces in your mouth or due to the wrong choice of food.
 You can slide those brackets into the right place until you can come to the office for a more definitive solution.

 HOW TO CARE FOR YOUR BRACES AND CLEAR ALIGNERS